cappe987/dbms-hs/README.md

 - [ ] Make hashtable schema independent of the schema encoder/decoders.
 - [ ] Make EDSL for query language.
 Use a monad to accumulate the query requirements and then execute it.
+- [ ] Replace Maybe's with Either for displaying error messages.